Summarize this page via

 AI-generated content may mix accurate information with plausible-sounding but incorrect data.
 Always double-check statistics, dates, and quoted statements using sources like official reports, press releases, or verified interviews.

-The whole point is that don’t blindly rely on automated writing tools alone.
+The whole point is that you don’t blindly rely on automated writing tools alone.
 Try to build a habit of confirming details manually, especially when publishing content on data-heavy topics.

 Step 7: Consult subject matter experts (if needed)